bskinn/tempvars/doc/source/usage.rst

 |TempVars| is constructed so that each instance can be bound as part
 of the |with| statement, for later inspection within *and* after the managed context.
-The masking pattern arguments are stored as-is, but are duplicated from the input argument to avoid munging of mutable arguments:
+The masking pattern arguments are stored without modification, but are duplicated from the input argument to avoid munging of mutable arguments:

 .. doctest:: basic_binding_demo